-Buying A House In California: Facts & Tips
+Buying A House In California: Facts And Tips

 The next big tech start-up.
 The perfect wave.
 A chance encounter with a celebrity or one’s own aspirations of making it on the silver screen.
 The Golden State is the place where vision becomes reality, no matter what type of California dreamer you are.

-If you’re considering moving to California, where opportunity abounds, you’ll first want to know where to look and how to make your first dream – buying a house in California – come true.
+If you’re deciding where you should live and California is on the table, you’ll first want to know where to look and how to make your first dream – buying a house in California – come true.

 Why Buy A House In California?

 California real estate can be a great investment.
-According to the California Association of REALTORS® Housing Market Forecast, there is a high demand from homebuyers and home-price appreciation is expected to pick up in 2021.
+According to the California Association of REALTORS® Housing Market Forecast, there is a high demand from homebuyers and home-price appreciation is expected to continue rising in 2022.

 Along with a great investment, California homes can be a great lifestyle improvement, with beautiful beaches, scenic mountain views and action-packed amenities.
 Just see what our picks for the best places to live in California have to offer.